Universities around the world have transformed themselves at a remarkable pace over the past few months.

 However, building universities without walls is not a simple process.
 To succeed, we will need to fully leverage the creativity of academics, innovators and technical experts within universities.
-This approach is at the heart of the PEBL programme funded by FCDO SPHEIR, which continues to work with 24 east African universities to nurture a base of academic staff expertise on the use of effective blended learning pedagogy.
+This approach is at the heart of the PEBL programme funded by FCDO SPHEIR, which has worked with 24 east African universities to nurture a base of academic staff expertise on the use of effective blended learning pedagogy.

 PEBL teams in Uganda, Tanzania, Kenya and Rwanda have already made significant progress designing and delivering blended learning modules.
 They have successfully created and rolled out a new batch of nine modules on OER Africa in addition to a first batch of six released in 2019.